not-kennethreitz/elephant/README.rst

 Elephant
 ========

-Basically, this is an HTTP key/value store with full-text search and fast queries.

-Search and query functionality is all provided by a backing Elastic Seach server.
-Everything is immediately replicated to S3 as JSON documents.

-Simplicity — full-text search, HTTP, persitience, data portability.
+Elephant is an S3-backed key-value store with querying powered by Elastic Search.
+Your data is persisted on S3 as simple JSON documents, but you can instantly query it over HTTP.

+Suddenly, your data becomes as durable as S3, as portable as JSON, and as queryable as HTTP.
+Enjoy!

 Usage
 -----